patraporn/week-1/Lab/Lab1-1/Readme.md

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer: if remove flag variable code will run faster but it not correct.
+Answer: if remove flag variable code will run faster but it not correct,can't loop.